Slotted Waveguide Array Antennas

-Slotted waveguide arrays find wide application in radar and communication systems and have nowadays become a promising candidate for scanning antennas in multimedia satellite communication systems.
+Slotted waveguide arrays find wide application in radar and communication systems and have nowadays become a promising candidate for beam-steering antennas in modern communication systems.

-Since typical dimensions of such antennas are of the order of hundreds of radiating elements, the full-wave analysis methods today available, though computationally very efficient, cannot bear the effort of simulating the electromagnetic behaviour of the whole antenna.
+Since typical dimensions of such antennas are of the order of hundreds or thousands of radiating elements, the full-wave analysis methods today available, though computationally very efficient, cannot bear the effort of simulating the electromagnetic behavior of the whole antenna.

 The software SWAN™ is a powerful CAD tool for the design and analysis of very large slotted waveguide arrays having a wide range of capabilities: fixed or scanning beam, very low side lobe patterns, shaped beams such as cosecant or flat top patterns, etc.